fanninggg/portfolio/README.md

 # Welcome to my portfolio's repository

+Feel free to have a look around and see how it all works, I'd recommend starting in the src/components folder.

-The portfolio itself can be found here [http://www.benfanning.co.uk/](http://www.benfanning.co.uk/).
+If you are viewing this page on github directly, the portfolio itself can be found here [http://www.benfanning.co.uk/](http://www.benfanning.co.uk/).

 ## Technologies